-In this blog I would like to share with you 10 best practices that can be used to best mitigate against malicious users and attacks on your network.
+In this blog I would like to share with you 10 network security best practices that can be used to best mitigate against malicious users and attacks on your network.

 - Signature management – If you have an IPS (intrusion Protection System) or IDS (Intrusion Detection System) system you will need to ensure that these signature databases are up to date.
 It’s important to schedule time to make sure that these databases that contain all of the information that is required to allow you to recognise malicious traffic have all of the latest updates.